jon-jacky/home/commonplace.md

   In the rest of this article, I would like to discuss the idea that computers can be taught mathematics in much the same sort of way. ..."

-  More about the formalization project here:
+  More about this formalization project:
   <https://leanprover-community.github.io/papers>

 30 Aug 2020